Unblinded by the Night: Predictive Power for Complex Bayesian Adaptive Trials When Sight Privileges Vary | Canada Hyperbarics Skip to main content

 Canadian Relevance

 No direct Canadian connection identified.
-The study is not Canadian, and while it mentions the Hyperbaric Oxygen Brain Injury Treatment (HOBIT) trial as an example, brain injury is not a Health Canada-recognized indication for HBOT.
+The study is not Canadian, and while it mentions the Hyperbaric Oxygen Brain Injury Treatment (HOBIT) trial as an example, brain injury is not a Health Canada-recognised indication for HBOT.

 Study Limitations